adamaulia/Weather-Prediction/README.md

 # 🌦️ Weather Prediction Pipeline

-A modular weather prediction system built with **Flask**, **Apache Airflow**, and **Docker**, designed to automate data ingestion, preprocessing, model inference, and result visualization.
+A modular weather prediction system built with **Flask**, and **Docker**, designed to automate data ingestion, preprocessing, model inference, and result visualization.
 Ideal for learning and deploying end-to-end ML workflows.

 ---